-(e) (i) A staff member's first home leave shall fall due in the calendar year in which the staff member completes twenty-four months of qualifying service;
+(e) (i) A staff member's home leave shall fall due upon completion of 24 months of qualifying service;

-(ii) Home leave may be taken, subject to the exigencies of service any time during the calendar year in which it falls due.
+(ii) After falling due, home leave may be taken within 12 months, subject to the exigencies of service.

-(f) A staff member may be granted advance home leave, provided that normally not less than twelve months of qualifying service have been completed or that normally not less than twelve months of qualifying service have elapsed since the date of return from his or her last home leave.
-The granting of advance home leave shall not advance the calendar year in which the next home leave falls due.
+(f) A staff member may be granted advance home leave, provided that normally not less than 12 months of qualifying service have been completed or that normally not less than 12 months of qualifying service have elapsed since the date of return from his or her last home leave.
+The granting of advance home leave shall not advance the eligibility for, or the due date of, the next home leave.
 The granting of advance home leave shall be subject to the conditions for the entitlement being subsequently met.
 If these conditions are not met, the staff member will be required to reimburse the costs paid by the Organization for the advance travel.

-(g) If a staff member delays taking his or her home leave beyond the calendar year in which it falls due, such delayed leave may be taken without altering the time of his or her next and succeeding home leave entitlements, provided that normally not less than twelve months of qualifying service elapse between the date of the staff member's return from the delayed home leave and the date of his or her next home leave departure.
+(g) If a staff member delays taking his or her home leave beyond the 12-month period after which it falls due, such delayed leave may be taken without altering the time of his or her next and succeeding home leave entitlements, provided that normally not less than 12 months of qualifying service elapse between the date of the staff member's return from the delayed home leave and the date of his or her next home leave departure.